wix-incubator/wix-embedded-mysql/README.md

 # Known problems
  - some linux distros does not have libaio1.so which is a requirement by latest version of mysql.
 Proper error is emitted if it's missing;

+#License
+Use of this source code is governed by a BSD-style license which you can find [here](/LICENSE.md).